skyzh/mini-lsm/mini-lsm-book/src/week2-07-snacks.md

 * Implement the batch write interface.
 * Add checksums to the blocks, SST metadata, manifest, and WALs.

 **Note: We do not have unit tests for this chapter.
-As long as you pass all previous tests and ensure checksums are written to your file, it would be fine.**
+As long as you pass all previous tests and ensure checksums are properly encoded in your file format, it would be fine.**

 ## Task 1: Write Batch Interface